martyall/side-loading/README.md

 -- | instantiations

 john :: Person
-john = Person 1 "Johnathon"
+john = Person 1 "John"

 photos :: [Photo]
 photos = [Photo 1 "At the Beach" 1 1, Photo 2 "In the Mountains" 1 1]